tajahouse/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+    - A token is used for providing some security by issuing cryptic text to the server.
+It can be stored on the client side using local storage.

 - [ ] What steps can you take in your web apps to keep your data secure?
+    - Step 1: Encrypt the Login pages
+    - Step 2: Keep a clean code
+    - Step 3: Back up the data
+    - Step 4: Go back over the code for vulnerabilities.

 - [ ] Describe how web servers work.
+    Web servers are either a computer that stores the code for a website or a program that runs on such a computer

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    Post, get, put, patch, and delete.

 ## Project Set Up